 As part of its social media efforts on Facebook and Instagram, the department actively re-posts content from programs supporting DEI events on campus.

+NOTE: The last two bullet points – the bullet looks smaller?!?!
+I tried to fix but it would not let me!